jludzik/randomForest/README.rst

 Usage
 =====

-Ensure your virtual environment is activated (step 3 above) before running these commands.
+Ensure your virtual environment is activated before running these commands.

 1. **Unit Tests:**
    To verify the correctness of the implementation: